Led by Mrs Bishton

 Here at Newdale, we have high aspirations for all of our pupils to be safe and recognise how important it is for them to be independent, resilient, healthy and responsible members of the community.

-Our Relationships and Sex Education (RSE) is taught across the curriculum.
-Through our RSE lessons, we aim to
+Our Relationships and Sex Education (RSHE) is taught across the curriculum.
+Through our RSHE lessons, we aim to

 - Provide a framework in which sensitive discussions can take place